Dr. Michael Delahoyde

 Controversy, see the

-For a solid and well-constructed introduction to the Authorship Controversy, see the Shakespeare Fellowship and its Virtual Classroom.
+For a solid and well-constructed introduction to the Authorship Controversy, see the Shakespeare Oxford Fellowship and its Shakespeare Authorship 101.

 Amphlett, H. Who Was Shakespeare?: A New Enquiry.
 London: William Heinemann, Ltd., 1955.
 De Vere is the answer.